valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Lua table with a single _err_ field -> [RESP2 error reply](/topics/protocol#resp-errors)
 * Lua boolean false -> [RESP2 null bulk reply](/topics/protocol#null-elements-in-arrays)

-There is an additional Lua-to-Redis conversion rule that has no corresponding Redis-to-Lua conversion rule:
+There is an additional Lua-to-Valkey conversion rule that has no corresponding Valkey-to-Lua conversion rule:

 * Lua Boolean `true` -> [RESP2 integer reply](/topics/protocol#resp-integers) with value of 1.

-There are three additional rules to note about converting Lua to Redis data types:
+There are three additional rules to note about converting Lua to Valkey data types:

 * Lua has a single numerical type, Lua numbers.
   There is no distinction between integers and floats.
   So we always convert Lua numbers into integer replies, removing the decimal part of the number, if any.
-  **If you want to return a Lua float, it should be returned as a string**, exactly like Redis itself does (see, for instance, the `ZSCORE` command).
+  **If you want to return a Lua float, it should be returned as a string**, exactly like Valkey itself does (see, for instance, the `ZSCORE` command).
 * There's [no simple way to have nils inside Lua arrays](http://www.lua.org/pil/19.1.html) due to Lua's table semantics.
-  Therefore, when Redis converts a Lua array to RESP, the conversion stops when it encounters a Lua `nil` value.
+  Therefore, when Valkey converts a Lua array to RESP, the conversion stops when it encounters a Lua `nil` value.
-* When a Lua table is an associative array that contains keys and their respective values, the converted Redis reply will **not** include them.
+* When a Lua table is an associative array that contains keys and their respective values, the converted Valkey reply will **not** include them.

 Lua to RESP2 type conversion examples: